ReproNim/stat-repronim-module/_episodes/05-PPV.md

 > ## Task: Play with the PPV - understand the impact of the parameters
 >
 > Pick a recent study that you have done in fMRI or using anatomical data.
->     try to propose values for power, alpha, and prior
+> Try to propose values for power, alpha, and prior
 > Vary power from .1 to .9 and print or plot results
 >
->     First define a function to compute the PPV from power, odd ratio and alpha
+> First, define a function to compute the PPV from power, odd ratio and alpha
 > The solution below is in Python, but feel free to do it in your favorite scripting language
 >
 > > ## Solution
 > > ~~~